flux-rs/flux/flux-docs/src/blog/01-introducing-flux.md

 ## Index Parameters and Expressions

-Its not terribly exciting to only talk about _fixed_ values like `10` or `true`.
+It's not terribly exciting to only talk about _fixed_ values like `10` or `true`.
 To be more useful, `flux` lets you index types by refinement *parameters*.
-For example you can write
+For example, you can write

 ```rust
 #[flux::sig(fn(n:i32) -> bool[0 < n])]